SNAS/openbmp/README.md

 JunOS 10.4 implements the older versions of BMP.
 Cisco IOS XE 3.12, IOS XR, and JunOS 13.3 implement version 3 (draft 07).

-> **NOTE:**
-> Source and binary packages are pending internal review.
-The process should be completed by Aug 2014.
-> The binary packages as well as source should be available in Aug 2014.

 ### Daemon
 OpenBMP daemon is a BMP receiver for devices that implement BMP, such as Cisco and Juniper routers.
 Collected BMP messages are decoded and stored in a SQL database.